Margo Lane: Comics

-In the DC Comics book series The Shadow Strikes!, Margot is the daughter of a wealthy Southern land owner and a black prostitute.
+In the DC Comics book series The Shadow Strikes!, Margot is the daughter of a wealthy Southern landowner and a black prostitute.
 She is portrayed as one of the Shadow's chief agents.

 Film

 Penelope Ann Miller as Margo Lane in the 1994 film The Shadow.

 In the 1994 film, The Shadow, Margo (Penelope Ann Miller) has had psychic powers her whole life.
 Her father, Dr. Reinhardt Lane (Ian McKellen), is a scientist working to develop a new type of power source, using an implosive device to be contained within a beryllium sphere, which the villainous Shiwan Khan (John Lone) tries to turn into a weapon.
 Lamont Cranston (Alec Baldwin) and Margo first meet at the Cobalt Club, where they find they have an instant attraction.
 After they go out to dinner together, Lamont realizes that Margo has psychic powers and fears that she may uncover his secret identity as the Shadow if they spend more time together, so he vows never to see her again.
 However, when Khan begins controlling her father's mind, Margo approaches Lamont and Police Commissioner Wainwright Barth (Jonathan Winters) for help.
 Khan hypnotizes Margo and orders her to kill the Shadow.
 She proceeds immediately to Lamont's mansion and (unsuccessfully) attempts to shoot Lamont, who breaks the trance.
 Upon waking from the trance, she realizes that Lamont is the Shadow and volunteers to help him defeat Shiwan Khan and rescue her father.
 Together they investigate the last known sighting of Khan, a mysterious empty lot that every one in the city - Lamont included - believes was once the site of the Hotel Monolith; in reality, the hotel is still standing as Khan's base, but he has hypnotised the entire city so that they are unable to see it.
 When Khan's henchman Farley Claymore (Tim Curry) traps the Shadow in a high-pressure tank filling with water, the Shadow uses his psychic powers to contact Margo and she comes to rescue him.
 In the climax of the movie, Margo helps her father defuse the detonation device within the beryllium sphere (that has now become an atomic bomb), helping to save the day.